Skip to Content

 Conservation StatusLeast Concern (IUCN Red List)

-Often feared but hardly ever heard of or seen, the elusive mountain lion of Colorado is one wildlife species most visitors don’t seek out.
-More commonly known in the wildlife of Colorado as a cougar, puma, or panther, the mountain lion is one of the biggest cats in North America.
+Seldom heard of or encountered, the elusive mountain lion of Colorado is a wildlife species that often goes unnoticed by most visitors.
+Recognized by various names such as cougar, puma, or panther, the mountain lion stands as one of the largest cats in North America.

-The mountain lion’s habitat ranges from the desert, chaparral, and badland breaks to subalpine mountains and tropical rainforests.
-In Colorado, lions are found in pinyon pine, juniper, mountain mahogany, ponderosa pine, and oak brush.
-Lions generally will be most abundant in areas with plentiful deer.
+The mountain lion’s habitat extends from the desert, chaparral, and badland breaks to subalpine mountains and tropical rainforests.
+In Colorado, lions are found in regions abundant with pinyon pine, juniper, mountain mahogany, ponderosa pine, and oak brush.
+Their presence is often associated with areas teeming with plentiful deer.

-Lion Alert: A lion has been seen in the area or neighborhood when this sign is posted.
+Lion Alert: A lion has been spotted in the area or neighborhood when this sign is posted.
 The lion may or may not have had contact with humans or pets.
-Citizens need to be aware of the presence of mountain lions and consider these precautions:
+Citizens are urged to remain vigilant of the presence of mountain lions and adhere to the following precautions:

 • Supervise children and pets when they are outside.